Dean Petrich, Registered Piano Technician

-For his first twenty years Dean tuned exclusively by ear, and mastered several ways to set temperaments and to do aural checks.
+For his first twenty years Dean tuned exclusively by ear and mastered several ways to set temperaments and to do aural checks.
 Then he purchased his first tuning device: the McMorrow electronic tuner.
 Shortly after, the Sanderson AcuTuner came out, which Dean used for many years.
 As tuning aids evolved, their precision and capabilities increased; consequently, the precision of every tuning has increased.
-Now Dean uses the VeriTuner, the CyberTuner and the PianoMeter.
+Next, Dean used the VeriTuner and the PianoMeter.
+Now he primarily uses the CyberTuner.
 Even with such extreme accuracy, at the end of every tuning Dean always checks each note by ear.
 His work is guaranteed.

 To get a glimpse of another side of Dean, watch this short video:

 The arrival of Covid changed a lot of things.
 Each new variant is more contagious than the one before.
 Each case of Covid opens up the possibility of 20,000,000 more variations to the strain.
 Serious long-term effects of Covid are being discovered, such as headaches, cough, fever, loss of sense of smell, dizziness, low oxygen, chronic coughing, muscle ache, fatigue, eye infections, blindness, depression, anxiety, psychosis, lingering heart damage, strokes, bursting tiny blood vessels in the brain, and brain shrinkage.
 A person can contract two or three variations of Covid at the same time, and there is no natural immunity preventing damage from future exposures.